 I don’t always take a look at my bank statement, but I just happened to be doing so and realized that I was paying for not only Apple Music ($10) but also Spotify Premium Family ($15), which I’ve used no more than twice.
 I also had a subscription to Sirius XM in my vehicle.
 I love music, but I stream my music using Amazon Music (included in my Amazon Prime subscription) on my Echo devices, including the Echo Auto, or via the app on my cell phone.
 So I went ahead and canceled my Apple, Spotify, and Sirius XM subscriptions, thus saving me some moolah.

 I was the queen of eating out, and we would either order in or go to a restaurant with the family to eat.
-Sure we still have our once a month IHOP run for breakfast and dinner at a restaurant that we choose, but we no longer order out as much as we used to or eat out as often.
+Sure, we still have our once-a-month IHOP run for breakfast and dinner at a restaurant that we choose, but we no longer order out as much as we used to or eat out as often.
 With a family of six, we never had a bill under $120 whenever we ate out.
 Cutting back has saved us over $500 a month, and it’s also brought us closer as I get the kids to help out in the kitchen and make it an authentic family meal.

 I saved this tip for almost last because once you’ve saved enough money, you’re going to want to get a flight to a destination of your choice.
 I wouldn’t consider myself a last-minute traveler, but there have been times where I’ve booked a ticket at the last minute because there was a fantastic fare to travel to a particular city.
 I never plan in advance where I want to go.
-Instead, I book wherever it’s cheap to fly to.
-I sign up with sites such as Scotts Cheap Flights that does the work for me in finding deals to countries that I may be interested in traveling to from my local airport.
+Instead, I book wherever it’s cheapest to fly to.
+I sign up with sites such as Scotts Cheap Flights which does the work for me in finding deals to countries that I may be interested in traveling to from my local airport.

 Now, it truly all comes down to what you consider a priority.
 Is having that designer coffee every day before work, or that new designer bag once a month a priority for you?
 Or would you prefer to travel to somewhere new and exotic?
-For me, it’s travel, so every spare dime that I receive, I save it towards a future trip after taking care of my regular expenses, of course.
-If you make something a priority, you will navigate towards making it happen.
+For me, it’s travel, so for every spare dime that I receive, I save it towards a future trip after taking care of my regular expenses, of course.
+If you make something a priority, you will work towards making it happen.